mikebucks/pointed/README.md

 pointed
 =======

-A collection of useful and obscure Angular directives
+A collection of useful and obscure Angular directives.